tulios/kafkajs/README.md

 > `resolveOffset()` is used to mark a message in the batch as processed.
 In case of errors, the consumer will automatically commit the resolved offsets.

 > `commitOffsetsIfNecessary` is used to commit offsets based on the autoCommit configurations (`autoCommitInterval` and `autoCommitThreshold`).
-Note that auto commit won't happen in `eachBatch` if `commitOffsetsIfNecessary` is not invoked
+Note that auto commit won't happen in `eachBatch` if `commitOffsetsIfNecessary` is not invoked.
+Take a look at [autoCommit](#consuming-messages-auto-commit) for more information.

 Example: